 Showing great results in building the label and its artists, a Dutch label approached Apollon Records about Lil Wayne.

-Collaborating with the Dutch label, Cloud 9, Apollon Records released and promoted a Lil Wayne-EP in the Nordic territory.
-The Danish music magazine, GAFFA, wrote an article about this collaboration (article below in Danish).
+Collaborating with the Dutch label, Cloud 9, Apollon Records was in charge of releasing and promoting a Lil Wayne EP in the Nordic territory.
+The Danish music magazine, GAFFA, published an article about this collaboration (article below in Danish).

-Having a 360 view on the label-artist-relationship, soon Apollon Booking was launched – in order to book concerts and tours for Apollon Record’s artists.
+Having a 360 view of the label-artist relationship, soon Apollon Booking was launched in order to book concerts and tours for Apollon Records’ artists.

-Also, a collaboration with the Danish university, Aalborg University, was made on producing and releasing a CD accompanying the book “From Odd Fellow to East Park, Jazz in Aalborg 1920-1970” which focused on Danish jazz research.
+Additionally, Apollon Records established a collaboration with the Danish university, Aalborg University, to produce and release a CD accompanying the book “From Odd Fellow to East Park, Jazz in Aalborg 1920-1970” which focused on Danish jazz research.